-For most concussions, symptoms will usually go away within 2-3 weeks after the initial injury.
-You should anticipate that your child will not fully participate in sports for several weeks following a concussion.
-In some cases, symptoms may last longer, sometimes several months.
-Since recovery differs from person to person, all concussions should be carefully managed.
+For most concussions, symptoms will usually go away within 2-3 weeks of the initial injury.
+You should anticipate that your child will likely be held out of full participation in sports for several weeks following a concussion.
+In some cases, symptoms may last for many more weeks or sometimes several months.
+Symptoms such as headache, memory problems, poor concentration, difficulty sleeping and mood changes can interfere with school, work, and social interactions.
+The potential for such long-term symptoms indicates the need for careful management of all concussions.

-How many concussions can an athlete have before we should consider retiring from playing sports?
+How many concussions can an athlete have before consideration to stop playing sports?

-There is no "magic number" of concussions that determine when an athlete should give up playing sports that put one at high risk for a concussion.
+There is no "magic number" of concussions that determine when an athlete should give up playing contact or collision sports.
 The circumstances that surround each individual injury, such as how the injury occurred as well as the number and duration of symptoms following the concussion, are very important.
 These circumstances must be individually considered when assessing an athlete's risk for potential long-term consequences and potentially more serious brain injuries.
 The decision to "retire" from sports is a decision best reached after a complete evaluation by your child's primary care provider and consultation with an appropriate health-care professional who specializes in treating concussions.